All Episodes

 Maine, 44% below the national average.

-Um and I imagine when they say you know, it's concentrated areas, it's it's easily identifiable areas as opposed to Chicago, where it's like, yeah, it's it's areas that span uh, you know, massive swaths of the city.
+And I imagine when they say, you know, it's concentrated areas, it's easily identifiable areas as opposed to Chicago, where it's like, yeah, it's areas that span massive swaths of the city.

-Um, you know, look, I I always say like Canada's a beautiful place, except for the government and except for the raging liberals who have ruined it.
+You know, look, I always say Canada is a beautiful place, except for the government and except for the raging liberals who have ruined it.

-I'm trying to think Mount Catadain is in is in Maine, right?
+I'm trying to think, Mount Katahdin is in Maine, right?

 Yeah, I believe so.